simp/pupmod-simp-auditd/REFERENCE.md

 Data type: `Integer[1,600000]`

 Sets the backlog_wait_time option.
-Some versions of auditctl don't support this parameter because it's an compile option.
+Some versions of auditd don't support this parameter because it's an compile option.

 Default value: ``undef``